 Of course in an ideal world I would prefer to only buy British, seasonal (and possibly organic) fruit and vegetables.
 I’d have my box delivered of seasonal organic produce (still encrusted with mud for added authenticity) once per week and pat myself on the back for doing the right thing.
 HOWEVER I strongly believe that by buying from and supporting the co-op I am doing the better thing.
 The more that use it, the more buying power they have and the more it will benefit those who really need it.
 The people who are in food poverty and who go hungry and simply cannot afford the healthy food that so many of us take for granted.
 I’ll worry about food miles, seasonality and organic when everyone can afford to buy the food they need to stay healthy.

 So, what can you do?
 Try out your local co-op – they are run by Sustain Web – a directory can be found here.
 If you have a veg box maybe take a few weeks break and try buying from a food co-op.
 Most importantly tell people about the scheme, in fact shout about it, the more that know about them the more that can benefit.
+Or try to volunteer at a food bank.

 A few other ways to help the problem of food poverty are here.